 Medtronic Investigator Sponsored Research (ISR)

 Covidien provides support in the form of product, funding and/or technical input for research projects developed and conducted by independent investigators.
 Covidien will evaluate each Investigator Sponsored Research (ISR) submission for scientific merit and its clinical evidence impact.
 Go to Investigator Sponsored Research at Covidien and learn about what types of research are supported.

 Patient-Centered Outcomes Research Institute (PCORI) Funding Cycle Announcement

 The Patient-Centered Outcomes Research Institute (PCORI) is authorized by Congress to fund and disseminate research that will provide information about the best available evidence to help patients and their healthcare providers make more informed decisions.
 PCORI’s research is intended to give patients a better understanding of the prevention, treatment, and care options available, and the science that supports those options.
 The PCORI funding center contains all of the resources applicants need to respond to current PCORI Funding Announcements (PFAs) based on PCORI’s National Priorities for Research and Research Agenda.
-The PCORI Online Application System is now open.
+You can submit research applications through the PCORI Online Portal.

 NIH Pain Consortium

 The NIH Pain Consortium was established to enhance pain research and promote collaboration among researchers.
 The consortium supports initiatives, the development of research resources and tools, hosts events, and highlights funding opportunities.
 The NIH Pain Consortium updates their funding opportunity announcements (FOA) on a continual basis.
 To learn more about these funding opportunities, please go to Nursing Explorer.